-If you are using Linux / MacOS - the ssh client is already installed and available from the console, to
+If you are using Linux / MacOS - the ssh client is already installed and is available from the console.

-start it, enter the ssh [username] @ hostname.or.ip command in the command line, for example:
+To start it, enter the ssh [username] @ hostname.or.ip command in the command line.

-The connection will be established after entering the correct password.
+The connection will be established once the correct password has been entered.